zaengle/craft-imageguru/docs/02-config.md

 # Configuring the plugin

-ImageGuru is entirely configured via its config file, a starter version of which will be created at `config/imageguru.php` as part of the plugin install command.

 Out of the box, ImageGuru makes no changes to your image transforms until you configure it.
+ImageGuru is entirely configured via its config file, a starter version of which will be automatically created at `config/imageguru.php` as part of the plugin's install command.

 ## Getting started